 Plastic Storage Boxes

 Plastic storage boxes are an underappreciated, but effective enclosure option for crested gecko keepers.
-Plastic boxes are much cheaper than any other enclosure option.
+They are much cheaper than any other enclosure option.
 This is not only great for your bank account, it means most keepers will be able to afford a very spacious habitat for their pet.

 Plastic storage boxes are also lightweight and easy to clean.
 In fact, you can usually buy two habitats to make maintenance easier.
 Simply prepare a fresh habitat for your pet, move him from his dirty habitat and into his clean habitat, and then clean the dirty enclosure.